siriusctrl/COMP90024-CCC-notes/README.md

             - The driver program talks directly to the executors on the worker nodes.
 Therefore, the machine hosting the driver program has to be connected to the cluster until job completion.
             - When used?
                 - Client mode must be used when the applications are interactive, as happens in the Python or Scala Spark shells.
+5. Caching Intermediate Results
+    - rdd.persist(storageLevel) can be used to save an RDD either in memory and/or disk.
+        - The storageLevel can be tuned to a different mix of use of RAM or disk to store the RDD
+        - since RDDs are immutable,
+            - the result of the final transformation is cached, not the input RDD.
+            - In other words, when this statement is executed
+                - rddB = rddA.persist(DISK_ONLY)
+                - only rddB has been written to disk.
 6. Resilient Distributed Dataset (RDDs) (Central to Spark)
     - What is it?
         - the way data are stored in Spark during computation, and understanding them is crucial to writing programs in Spark: